babel/website/docs/usage/require.md

 ## Environment variables

 By default `babel-node` and `babel/register` will save to a json cache in your temporary directory.

 This will heavily improve with the startup and compilation of your files.
-There are however scenarios where you want to change this behaviour and there are environment varaibles exposed.
+There are however scenarios where you want to change this behaviour and there are environment varaibles exposed to allow you to do this.

 ### BABEL_CACHE_PATH